-A multi-language collection of materials will be purchased for parents and caregivers, teachers and adults working with children.
-This will include books, periodicals, audiotapes, videotapes and electronic media about pregnancy, parenting activities for children and societal issues relating to families.
+A collection of materials will be purchased for parents and caregivers, teachers and adults working with children.
+This will include books, periodicals, audio and video materials, and electronic media about pregnancy, parenting activities for children and societal issues relating to families.
 Consideration will be given to provide materials at all reading levels.

 The Head of Youth Services is responsible for the selection of children’s materials for the Main Library.
 The Head of Youth Services will work in conjunction with the staff member responsible for the selection of Adult materials, to avoid purchasing unnecessary duplicate materials and to collaborate on selecting materials that fit into the scheme of the total library collection.

 Wherever possible, materials selection will be made after reading at least two reviews from reputable professional journals, such as School Library Journal, Horn Book Magazine, Kirkus Reviews, Booklist, Children’s Book Review Magazine, Riverbank Review or Emergency Librarian.

 Requests from customers and staff will be given careful consideration and selection or rejection will be made on the basis of the selection criteria.